thehyve/pmc-conversion/README.md

 the files must match the mounted cBioPortal image version.

 Sample configuration files are provided in [test_data/test_data_NGS/config](https://github.com/thehyve/pmc-conversion/test_data/test_data_NGS/config).
-Be aware that `portal.properties` was created for a specific test environment and must be replaced with a compatible version to allow cBioPortal to run on a different server.
+Be aware that the provided `portal.properties` is a minimal example, and must be replaced with a server-specific version to allow cBioPortal to run.
-You might need to rename the file (e.g. `portal.test-staging.properties` to `portal.properties`) to have it recognized by the pipeline.

 ## Input data